 For the past 5 years Britt has taken his guiding to the North Cascades and Alaska.
 He has co-guided multiple ascents of Denali and has enjoyed Alaskan personal climbing highlights on the Harvard Route of Mount Huntington and Bacon and Eggs on the mini-mini moonflower with great friends.
 In recent summers, Britt has guided classic alpine routes: from the North Ridge of Mount Baker, to the Mithril Dihedral of the Sierra, to the Becky Chouinard of the Bugaboos.
 Britt is a skier turned climber and he works on all forms: bouldering, sport, trad, ice and mix.
 In the fall and spring he loves rock climbing excursions to the Black Canyon of the Gunnison and trips to the desert with his lovely wife Ella and their puppy Tana.

 AIARE Course Leader & Instructor, EMT, Ski Guide

-Greg loves to travel and explore the globe and some of his adventures have taken to Nepal and Bolivia.
-Born and raised in Aspen, Greg still calls the Roaring Fork Valley home.
+Greg loves to travel and explore the globe and some of his adventures have taken him to Nepal and Bolivia.
+Born and raised in Aspen, Greg still loves to call the Roaring Fork Valley home.

 Greg's other passion is food.
 He often works as a private chef for families or events, which makes him a sought-after hut trip partner.